GavrielaTM3/COMP333_Website/README.md

 ## Loging out

-To log out simply click logout on the home page
+To log out simply click logout on the home page.

 ## SQL